-When the MOVES model runs for SMOKE, it runs for all emissions processes (or modes), including onroadway and off-network emissions processes, for the selected pollutants.
+When the MOVES model runs for SMOKE, it runs for all emissions processes (or modes), including on-roadway and off-network emissions processes, for the selected pollutants.
 Off-network emission processes (e.g., parked engine-off, engine starts, and idling, and fuel vapor venting) in MOVES are hour-dependent due to vehicle activity assumptions built into the MOVES model; the emission rate depends on both hour of the day and temperature.
 On-roadway emission processes (e.g., running exhaust, crankcase running exhaust, brake wear, tire wear, and on-road evaporative), on the other hand, do not depend on hour.
 In MOVES, these emission processes are categorized into three major groups:

-- RatePerDistance (RPD) The emission rate of on-roadway vehicles (i.e., driving) from MOVES.
-The rate is expressed in grams/mile traveled. - RatePerVehicle (RPV) The emission rate of vehicles off-network (e.g., idling, starts, refueling, parked) from MOVES.
-The rate is given in grams/vehicle/hour. - RatePerProfile (RPP) The emission rate of vehicles off-network specifically, the evaporation from parked vehicles (vapor-venting emissions) from MOVES.
+- RatePerDistance (RPD) The emission rate of on-roadway vehicles (e.g., driving) from MOVES.
+The rate is expressed in grams/mile traveled. - RatePerVehicle (RPV) The emission rate of off-network vehicles (e.g., idling, refueling, parked) from MOVES.
+The rate is given in grams/vehicle/hour.

+- RatePerProfile (RPP) The emission rate of off-network vehicles specifically, the evaporation from parked vehicles (vapor-venting emissions) from MOVES.
 The rate is expressed in grams/vehicle/hour. - RatePerHour (RPH) The emission rate of extended idle exhaust from on-roadway vehicle.
-The rate is expressed in grams/hour traveled.
+The rate is expressed in grams/hour traveled. - RatePerStart (RPS) The emission rate of off-network vehicles from engine start exhaust and crankcase start exhaust processes.
+The rate is expressed in grams/no of engine starts. - Off-Network Idling (ONI) The emission rate of off-network vehicles from idling process from parking lots, dustribution centers et al., The rate is expressed in grams/hours of vehicle idling.

-MOVES emission rates are organized into four lookup tables (RPD, RPV, RPP, RPH), depending on emission process and whether the vehicle is parked or in motion.
-The approach to running MOVES for SMOKE is unique for each emission rate table listed in Table 2.10, "MOVES Emission Processes by Emission Rate Tables" [43].
+MOVES emission rates are organized into four lookup tables (RPD, RPV, RPP, RPH, RPS and ONI), depending on emission process and whether the vehicle is parked or in motion.
+The approach to running MOVES for SMOKE is unique for each emission rate table listed in Table 2.6, "MOVES Emission Processes by Emission Rate Tables" [41].
 A complete inventory must use the emission rates from all three tables.
 Note that refueling emission process is not a subject to MOVES emission rate table approach yet.

-Table 2.10.
+Table 2.6.
 MOVES Emission Processes by Emission Rate Tables

-MOVES Lookup Table Units Emissions Process RatePerDistance (RPD) Grams/mile Running Exhaust Crankcase Running Exhaust Tire Wear Brake Wear On-road Evaporative Permeation On-road Evaporative Fuel Leaks On-road Evaporative Fuel Vapor Venting RatePerVehicle (RPV) Grams/vehicle/hour Start Exhaust Crankcase Start Exhaust Off-network Evaporative Permeation Off-network Evaporative Fuel Leaks Crankcase Extended Idle Exhaust Extended Idle Exhaust RatePerProfile (RPP) Grams/vehicle/hour Off-network Evaporative Fuel Vapor Venting RatePerHour (RPH) Grams/hour On-roadway Extended Idle Exhaust
+MOVES Lookup Table Units Emissions Process RatePerDistance (RPD) Grams/mile Running Exhaust Crankcase Running Exhaust Tire Wear Brake Wear On-road Evaporative Permeation On-road Evaporative Fuel Leaks On-road Evaporative Fuel Vapor Venting RatePerVehicle (RPV) Grams/vehicle/hour Start Exhaust Crankcase Start Exhaust Off-network Evaporative Permeation Off-network Evaporative Fuel Leaks Crankcase Extended Idle Exhaust Extended Idle Exhaust RatePerProfile (RPP) Grams/vehicle/hour Off-network Evaporative Fuel Vapor Venting RatePerHour (RPH) Grams/hour On-roadway Extended Idle Exhaust RatePerStart (RPS) Grams/start Off-network Engine Start Exhaust Off-Network Idling (ONI) Grams/hour Off-Network Idling

 The RPD lookup table is used to provide estimates of on-roadway emissions processes from mobile sources, using a separate file for each representative county.
 The on-road running processes that appear in this table include running exhaust, crankcase running exhaust, brake wear, tire wear, on-road evaporative permeation, on-road evaporative fuel leaks, and on-road evaporative vapor venting.
 The units of the emission rates in this table are grams/mile.
 The lookup fields for the factors are temperature and average speed.
-There are 16 set speed bins defined in Table 2.11, "MOVES Default Speed Bins" [45] (i.e., avgSpeedBinID 1=2.5mph, 2=5mph, 3=10mph, ...16=75mph).
+There are 16 set speed bins defined in Table 2.7, "MOVES Default Speed Bins" [43] (i.e., avgSpeedBinID 1=2.5mph, 2=5mph, 3=10mph, ...16=75mph).
 The avgBinSpeed is used for interpolation in the RPD table.